diegomacario/Super-Sunshine/README.md

 All the code was written in C++, with a strong focus on making it clear and organized.
 The only external library used is the [FreeImage](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) library (it is used to generate PNG images with the RGB values calculated by the ray-tracer).

-If you are interested in using Super-Sunshine on macOS or Linux, you should be able to easily compile it using the Makefile included in this repository (thanks to [Yarden Arane](https://github.com/YArane) and [Daniel Macario](https://github.com/macadev) for helping with the cross-platform support!).
+To compile the project in macOS or Linux, simply use the Makefile included in this repository (thanks to [Yarden Arane](https://github.com/YArane) and [Daniel Macario](https://github.com/macadev) for helping with the cross-platform support!).

 ## Features